OmniSharp/omnisharp-sublime/README.md

         ./build.sh

 # Project Setting
-To run server automatically, you have to specify solution file on sublime-project file.
+To run server automatically, you have to specify a solution file in a sublime-project.
+For ASP.Net vNext applications you do not need to specify the solution file but you need the sublime-project file.

 ## Example of sublime-project